The Idiot's Guide: How to Grow Carrots Indoors & Outdoors

 From June, it is always best just to dig up the carrots as and when required.
 Your crop will have a certain number of deformed carrots, but that is just life.

-These carrots are not to be discarded, but could be put in the pot with the normal carrots, after being subjected to some ridicule for their deformity.
+These carrots are not to be discarded, but could be put in the pot with the normal carrots, after being subjected to some ridicule for their deformity, the taking of photos, and the obligatory appearance on Facebook

 Growing carrots is actually a fun way to introduce gardening to children.
 Growing their own fresh food supply in contrast to the soaring prices of vegetables in supermarkets is brilliant.

 Your harvest may not be the uniformed type of carrot found in supermarkets.
-But yours will be fresh and very tasty.
+But yours will be fresh and very tasty, and probably funny to look at.